McGrapefruit/pink-quanta/content/index.md

 Pleasure to meet you!

-**This site follows one simple rule:** <br>
+**This site follows one simple rule:**
 [[index|Blue is for reference (WHO, WHERE or WHAT)]], ==PINK is the indicator (HOW/WHY).==

 ![[NIKO2046(2).jpg|600]]

 ## Topics I am interested in +

 ### Communication
 Communication consumes me.
 I convinced that we can achieve amazing things though  sharing our knowledge and that [[Communication and QM|Communication creates a sur-plus]].

 Currently work at [DataHall](https://datahall.de) as Head of Communication.
 We are a [[Holacracy|holocratic]] team of planners with the ambitious vision of building the most innovative datacenter in Europe.
 We are still in stealth mode, a new website and marketing is coming soon!